Overview

 Bear Case / What Breaks It

-• Extreme volatility (60-100% standard deviation) unsuitable for many investors
+• Extreme volatility (60-100% annualized standard deviation historically, 2013-2025 range per CoinGecko historical price data) unsuitable for many investors

 • Regulatory uncertainty - potential for restrictive legislation